White Sox vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Michael Kopech (1-4) will take the mound for the White Sox, his ninth start of the season.
+- Lucas Giolito (2-3) will take the mound for the White Sox, his 10th start of the season.

 |Opponent